Yueyuan-Ma/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am an assistant professor in the Economics Department of the UC Santa Barbara.
+I am an assistant professor in the Economics Department at the University of California, Santa Barbara.

 My research interests are macroeconomics, economic growth, innovation, and labor.
 I focus on the impact of policies and technological progress on economic growth and inequality.